merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 ### TL;DR

-**Productionisation of an end-to-end machine learning model built using Azure ML and Databricks, reducing allocated engineer job times by 15%, saving £2million per annum, driving efficiencies and cost savings.**
+Productionisation of an end-to-end machine learning model built using Azure ML and Databricks, reducing allocated engineer job times by 15%, saving £2million per annum, driving efficiencies and cost savings.

+**From a business perspective:**

+Optimizing our processes and resources to address the issue of overbooking and rescheduling of appointments has significant benefits for our business.
+By reducing inefficiencies, we can maximize our profitability and increase the number of jobs completed in a day.
+This not only saves us money but also improves our reputation and customer satisfaction.
+Implementing guardrails and optimizing our systems can prevent gaming of the system, further reducing inefficiencies and improving overall performance.

+**From a customer perspective:**

+Our customers rely on us to provide quick and efficient resolution of their problems.
+By optimizing our processes and allocating resources efficiently, we can reduce the number of reschedules and provide customers with more precise job time predictions.
+This means that they will not have to waste their time waiting for engineers to arrive or rescheduling appointments, improving overall customer satisfaction.
+By putting our customer first, we can better customer experience and increase the likelihood of customer retention.

 ### Defining the problem